-Dan is in his third year as Assistant Head of School for Academic Affairs at Columbus Academy, also currently serving as an AP Calculus teacher where he has 10-plus years of experience teaching various math courses.
-Dan’s administrative role at CA involves working across all three divisions to help plan Professional Development, run Curriculum Committee meetings alongside Department Chairs and Curriculum Coordinators, as well as work with the Head of School and Division Heads on the strategic vision.
+Dan Olexio began as Assistant Head of School for Academic Affairs at Columbus Academy in 2015, and also currently serves as an AP Calculus teacher where he has 10-plus years of experience teaching various math courses.
+Dan’s administrative role at Academy involves working across all three divisions to help plan Professional Development, run Curriculum Committee meetings alongside Department Chairs and Curriculum Coordinators, as well as work with the Head of School and Division Heads on the strategic vision.
 An Ohio native, Dan grew up in Englewood as the youngest of three siblings and attended Northmont High School where he played soccer and worked at the local Kroger.
 Away from work, Dan enjoys spending time with family, attending his local church and road biking - especially for Peletonia.

 Dan’s favorite thing about Columbus Academy